apostrophecms/apostrophe-documentation/howtos/database-migrations.md

 Your migration must:

+* Have a unique name (the first argument to `addMigration`).
+Use a short prefix such as a module name or project name to prevent conflict with similar migrations added by unrelated modules.

 * Tolerate being run more than once on the same database.
 If you cannot guarantee a "safe" migration, write a separate task instead and use it only once.

 * Tolerate being run on a brand-new site.